m-rejdych/todo-list/README.md

 # Todo-List
 A simple Todo List made with HTML, CSS and JavaScript, using webpack and date-fns for The Odin Project's purposes.
+Here is a link to the project: https://www.theodinproject.com/courses/javascript/lessons/todo-list